mattdlong/spec-prompts/README.md

 ## Example Workflow

+### Documentation Workflow

 1. Start by reviewing the vision-statement-prompt.md
 2. Provide the required inputs for your Vision Statement
 3. Generate the Vision.md document and save it to /specifications/
 4. Update progress.md to mark Vision Statement as complete
 5. Proceed to the BRD prompt, referring to your completed Vision Statement
-6. Continue through each document in sequence
+6. Continue through each document in sequence until you have a complete set of specification documents

+### Implementation Planning Workflow

+1. After completing all specification documents, use the sprint-planning-prompt.md to create a sprint plan
+2. Break down the project into logical sprints based on dependencies and complexity
+3. Create sprint folders and individual implementation tickets for each sprint
+4. For each ticket:
+   - Include clear references to specification documents
+   - Define acceptance criteria based on specs
+   - Document dependencies on other tickets
+5. Begin implementation tracking as development starts
+6. Update the sprints/progress.md file after each sprint

-By following this structured approach, you'll create a comprehensive set of software specification documents that maintain consistency and traceability throughout your project.
+By following this structured approach, you'll create a comprehensive set of software specification documents and a well-organized implementation plan that maintains consistency and traceability throughout your project's lifecycle.